FlexChia/home/README.md

 We just appriciate for your joinning.
 We hope grow together.

 FlexChia Pool have distinctive strength for 2 way pool farming methodes supports,
-* FlexChia Protocol(Unportable Plot) and
+* FlexChia Protocol (Unportable Plot) - Existing
-* Official Pool Protocol(Portable Plot).
+* Official Pool Protocol (Portable Plot) - To be replotted

-As you already know, the existing present plot version could not support pooling system due to its restriction.
+As you already know, the existing present plot(Unportable) does not support pooling system due to its own restriction.
 You may can say 'Yes...' because there is a pool, just flashed into our head.
 Yes, IF you are brave enough to submit your mnemonic.
 ....
 However, it will force us to burden the worries of security always, as you know.